Who are we?

 247Moneybox.com affiliate portal cookie - This cookie is used when you login to your affiliate account (if you have one) through the Website and has the following name: app_sid.
 The purpose of this cookie is to keep your login session live whilst accessing your affiliate account.
 This cookie is deleted when you close your browser.

 247Moneybox.com customer cookie - This cookie is used when you apply for a loan through our application form and has the following name: id_key.
-There is a tick box consent on the application form that needs to be ticked in order to apply for your loan.
 The purpose of this cookie is to detect fraudulent use of our Services by linking applications made, with the devices on which applications are made from.
 This cookie will last for 24 months.

 247Moneybox.com affiliate tracking cookies - These cookies are used when you visit our Website from a tracking link and have the following names: refURL and aid.
 The purpose of these cookies is to track which affiliate/website introduced you to our Website.
 We may give the affiliate your contact details and sufficient information about you for their accounting and administration purposes.
 These cookies are deleted when you close your browser.

 247Moneybox.com cookie banner view cookie - This cookie is used to record if a user has viewed the banner notifying usage of cookies on our Website and has the following name: moneybox_cookies.
 This cookie will last for 3 months.

 247Moneybox.com visitor ID cookie - This cookie is used when you apply for a loan through our application form and has the following name: visitor_id.
 The purpose of this cookie is to synchronize applicant data throughout the application process.
 This cookie will last for 12 months.